sourproton/aoc2022-rust/README.md

 ### Usage

-- Download your the inputs for each puzzle and put them into the `data/inputs` folder.
+- Download your inputs for each puzzle and put them into the `data/inputs` folder.
 Name them `input01.txt`, `input02.txt`, etc
 - To run all solutions, run `cargo run --release`
 - To run the solutions to days `X`, `Y` and `Z`, run `cargo run --release -- X Y Z`